 Believed to be several hundred of years old, the 90-feet high Holei Sea Arch is made of lava from the Kilauea Volcano and carved out of the cliff by the powerful and unrelenting waves of the Pacific Ocean.

 To get to the Holei Sea Arch, follow Chain of Craters Road until you reach sea-level inside Hawaii Volcanoes National Park.
-As the road runs ocean front, park in the designated “pull-over” area.
-Wear appropriate shoes with good traction and always keep a safe distance away from the eged of the cliffs when viewing the arch.
+As the road runs oceanfront, park in the designated “pull-over” area.
+Wear appropriate shoes with good traction and always keep a safe distance away from the edge of the cliffs when viewing the arch.